michaelbell1011/d3_js_dynamic_graph/README.md

 ## I completed level 1.5.
 I wanted to replicate the most complicated example from the class lectures.

-* Note: You'll need to use `python -m http-server` in the same directory as Index.html to run the visualization.
+* Note: You'll need to use `python -m http.server --cgi 8000` in the same directory as Index.html to run the visualization.
 This will host the page at `localhost:8000` in your web browser.

 ## Background